Bastardkb/bastardkb.github.io/bg_cnano/11sensor_assembly.md

 ![](../assets/pics/guides/cnano/44.jpg)

 {: .note }
-You may choose to remove the kapton tape, or leave it on.
+You may choose to remove the Kapton tape, or leave it on.
 It doesn't make a difference during use of the trackball.

 Guide the sensor through the hole in the 3d print: